Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 1.3.0 Configure BIOS

-TODO power on automatically when plugged in, screenshot?
-TODO move AURGA into own subsection before BIOS

-### 1.4.0 Boot to Installer

 ```{note}
 AURGA will not apply a keypress until the SHIFT key is released, so don't hold it for consecutive capital letters.
 ```

+1. **Setup AURGA:**
+    - Plug in AURGA and power on the Aiffro
+        - Wait for AURGA LED to turn from red to amber
+    - Connect to AURGA via WiFi and open the viewer app
+        - On the viewer Welcome screen click "Skip Sign In"
+    - Click on the auto-detected AURGA-XXXXXX device, you should now see the HDMI output (LED should turn solid green)
+    - The BIOS should be displayed
+        - If not sent Ctrl+Alt+Del via the AURGA right click menu, then choose Input -> Absolute Mouse, then press ESC until you're in the BIOS
+2. **BIOS Settings:**
+    - **Insert Adapter Auto Power On**: Enabled

+### 1.4.0 Boot to Installer

+1. Power off the Aiffro
 1. Do not plug in the **OS drive** yet
 1. Plug in AURGA, the **USB installer drive**, and power cable
-    1. Wait for AURGA LED to turn from red to amber
-1. Connect to AURGA via WiFi and open the viewer app
+1. Connect to AURGA
-    1. On the viewer Welcome screen click "Skip for now"
-1. Click "Search Now" and then click "Connect" under "Devices", you should now see the HDMI output (LED should turn solid green)
 1. Installer should have booted up
 1. Plug in the **OS drive**